-School that kept second grader in a ‘cage’ discriminated because of his race and disability, lawsuit says
+School that kept 2nd-grader in ‘cage’ discriminated against him because of race and disability, lawsuit says

 A Florida classroom offered a book inspired by the killing of Tamir Rice.
 Police decried it as ‘propaganda.’

-An investigative report by the school district found that Roos instructed custodians to secure the enclosure with chains and padlocks and to secure and lock adjacent doors that essentially cut off access to the school, leaving the boy in a space that he couldn’t leave at his own will, according to the lawsuit.
+An investigative report by the school district found that Roos instructed custodians to secure the enclosure with chains and padlocks and to secure and lock adjacent doors that essentially cut off access to the school, leaving the boy in a space that he couldn’t leave on his own, according to the lawsuit.

 The enclosure had approval beyond Roos, KUOW found.
 A district official came up with the idea because the school lacked an isolation room for students, and special education officials approved it, he told the outlet.